 Part Four

-Rexhep Ferri: Demonstrations brought it here.
-But even us as professors helped, because my generation had an urge to go to war with Serbs, to go to war with a strong enemy.
-We were aware of how many wars we had lost, and our students gave us a freedom in Kosovo to open schools, for cultural developments.
-We were connected, if we talk about visual arts, we were connected to Belgrade, because the professors at the High School of Arts were from Belgrade, most of them.
-And we, they finished school, they finished school, they were aristocrats’ children who had finished school in Paris.
-So, so it wasn’t very hard to go from a province to a capital city, because for us in the Balkans, the only one that we didn’t know but that was like European capital city was Belgrade and Zagreb.
+Rexhep Ferri: The Demonstrations were brought here.
+But even us as professors helped because my generation had an urge to go to war with Serbs, to go to war with a strong enemy.
+We were aware of how many wars we had lost, and our students, being given a freedom in Kosovo to open schools to develop culturally.
+We were connected, if we talk about visual arts only, we were connected to Belgrade, because the professors at the Shkolla e Mesme e Artit were from Belgrade, most of them.
+And we, they finished school, they finished school, they were children of aristocrats who had finished school in Paris too.
+So it wasn’t very hard to go from a province to a capital city, because for us in the Balkans at the time, the only one [city] that we didn’t know but it was like a European capital city [to us], was Belgrade, and Zagreb as well.

-Maybe it was hard, but it wasn’t that hard to adapt.
+Maybe it was difficult, but it wasn’t that difficult to adapt.
 We were more poor than others, but that wasn’t noticeable in the friendships because there is a lot of solidarity among young people.
-So, I never felt of another nationality among people with other nationalities, but we were all together as if we grew up in the same neighborhood.
-I have studied and specialized for eight years in Belgrade, because the Academy [of Art} lasted five years, a semester to get the diploma, then the second degree lasted two years and a semester to get the diploma, so it was seven, eight years in total.
+So, I never felt [like I was] of another nationality among people with other nationalities, but we were all together as if we grew up in the same neighborhood.
+I have studied and specialized for eight years in Belgrade, because the Academy [of Art] lasted five years, a semester to get the diploma, then the second degree lasted two years and a semester to get the diploma, so it was seven, eight years in total.
 So, during those eight years, no one has said even one bad word to me in a national sense, no one offended me in a national sense.
-Maybe because it was the time of those professors and colleagues of mine, my classmates who didn’t judge, because even school after war in Yugoslavia was oriented towards Europeanness, not towards churches and Byzantium.
+Maybe because it was the time of those professors and colleagues of mine, my classmates who weren’t biased because even school after [the Second World] War in Yugoslavia was oriented towards Europeanization, not towards churches and Byzantium.
 So, we felt the same, like me, like them, we dreamed of Paris.

-I remember once when the son of the housekeeper of the Academy, because the Academy had its own housekeeper, next to the Academy, they would clean, there was a cafe there, and his son once went, he was a driver for some embassy, he went to Paris and we all gathered to tell us what was Paris like.
+I remember once when the son of the housekeeper of the Academy, because the Academy had its own housekeeper, their apartment [was] next to the Academy, they would clean, there was a café there, and their son once went, he was a driver for some French embassy, he went to Paris and we all gathered to listen to his stories of Paris.
 Who were we asking, a driver who didn’t know, with high school education, I don’t know what kind of school he finished.

-But I remember something he said that turned out to be true, he said, “Everybody works in Paris, not their profession, they work something else.
-Someone studied geography, they work as a gatekeeper.”
-I don’t know if you understand me?
+But I remember something he said that turned out to be true, he said, “Everybody works in Paris, not in their profession, they work something else.
+Someone who studied geography, works as a gatekeeper.”
+I don’t know if you understand me.
 He is, he was a driver, he cleaned the streets, and so on.
 So, no one does their job.
-This was what he had seen and he told us, he also went and visited the Louvre.
+This was what he had seen, he also went and visited the Louvre [Museum] so he could tell us about it.
 But now, since I’m talking about the Louvre, we all dreamed about it.
-I couldn’t go there during my studies for two reasons: I didn’t have a passport and I studied for eight years without a scholarship, since my family was on the partisan side for old family reasons, historically.
+I couldn’t go there during my studies for two reasons: I didn’t have a passport and I studied for eight years without a scholarship, since my family was not on the partisan side for reasons connected to our family’s history.

 Erëmirë Krasniqi: Was this one of the reasons you didn’t have a passport?